Here are the top 10 tips for save driving:

 3. Watch Out for the Other Guy

 Sometimes, it doesn’t matter how safely you drive.
 You could be driving the speed limit and obeying all traffic rules and someone else can crash into you.
-One good rule of thumb to use is, “Assume everyone else on the road is an idiot.”
-In other words, be prepared for unpredictable lane changes, sudden stops, unsignaled turns, swerving, tailgating and every other bad driving behavior imaginable.
-Chances are, you’ll eventually encounter someone like this — and it pays to be ready when you do.
+One good rule is to assume everyone else on the road is an idiot.”
+In nicer words, be prepared for unpredictable lane changes, sudden stops, unsignaled turns, swerving, tailgating, and every other bad driving behavior imaginable.
+Chances are you’ll eventually encounter someone like this — and it pays to be ready when you do.

 2. Practice Defensive Driving